stormpath/stormpath-sdk-node/one-dot-o.md

 * Expanded groups are not cast as CollectionResource type, account.groups becomes a generic object.
 I think <reource>.<collection> should become an interable interface.

+## Refactoring

+I've been been omitting the fact that a Resoure will extend InstanceResource, because not all resources have the same abilities, e.g. some can be saved, some can be deleted.
+We should refactor our prototypes to make it easier to mix methods together, and allow documentation to follow this path via @augments annotations.

 ## Todo